kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![ipad-landscape](./images/ipad_air_2_starter_landscape.png)

 >**Note:** These overlays are created from image tiles found in **NSBundle**s and passed into a **MKTileOverlayRenderer** for drawing.
-All of this is well beyond the scope of this tutorial on how it works.
-Think of this stuff as a black box--all you care about is how to make you app as small as possible to the end user. :]
+The details of how it works are well beyond the scope of this tutorial.
+Think of this stuff as a black box--all you care about is how to make this app as small as possible for the end user. :]

 ### The Anatomy of an App